- Responsible Dog Ownership Month

 You may see changes in dog behavior and moods allowing your dog to become destructive and restless.
 Think about it: After sitting at your work desk all day, don't you need a chance to burn off steam and stretch at the gym?
 It's the same for a dog.
 Dogs have tons of energy; and if they don't have a way to burn off that energy with activity, they will find ways to entertain themselves, often at the pet owner's expense.

 Occasionally, pets may encounter confrontational exchanges with wildlife.
-Make sure your pet is securely behind an outdoor pet enclosure that will protect them from wild animals or strangers that may try to hurt the dog or kidnap them.
+Make sure your pet is securely behind a yard fence that will protect them from wild animals or strangers that may try to hurt the dog or kidnap them.
 Coyotes, even deer, have been known to attack small dogs.
-Consider a dog fence that is at least 6 feet high to avoid pet-wildlife conflicts.
+Consider a wildlife fence that is at least 6 feet high to avoid pet-wildlife conflicts.

 Tips For Owning Dogs